Urban Ark – Manawa Taiao

 Around 44% of New Zealand households have at least one cat – one of the highest rates of cat ownership in the world.
 Cats are opportunistic, generalist and efficient feeders.
 Almost every cat owner has seen moggy proudly returning with a lizard hanging from its mouth, and one US study found that cats only brought home one in five of their kills.

 A year-long investigation of 208 cats in urban Dunedin showed that they kill more birds, skinks, geckos, and wētā than rats and mice.
-Forest & Bird estimate that New Zealand’s domestic cats kill around 19 million animals a year, including over a million native birds.
+Forest & Bird estimates that New Zealand’s domestic cats kill around 19 million animals a year, including over a million native birds.
 This behaviour has directly led to the extinction of at least five endemic species including, famously, the Stephens Island Wren.

 Domestic, stray and feral